Fort Breendonk: Notable inmates

 Famed author, philosopher, and journalist Jean Améry (formerly Hans Mayer) was captured by the Nazis in July 1943 while fighting with Belgian Resistance.
 He was subsequently sent to Fort Breendonk, where he was severely tortured before being sent to Auschwitz.
 Améry discussed his experiences in a book he wrote about the dehumanization that occurred between victim and perpetrator during the Holocaust, a work he entitled At the Mind's Limits.

 Comics artist Marc Sleen also spent time in Breendonk, together with his brother, because his third brother was a member of the resistance.
-The Nazis hoped to hear them out about the whereabouts of their brother, but they never betrayed him.
+The Nazis hoped to hear from them about the whereabouts of their brother, but they never betrayed him.
 As a consequence Sleen, his brother and other prisoners were put in a death cell, where one of them was shot every day.
 By the time it was Sleen's turn he was lucky that D-Day had occurred, causing a mass panic among the prison guards.
 They took every prisoner with them to another camp, where Sleen was able to escape.
 Yet he would suffer post-traumatic nightmares about these experiences for the rest of his life.

 The artist Jacques Ochs was interned in Breendonk from 1940 to 1942, when he managed to escape.
 A few of the drawings he made during his time there had survived.
 He used them after the war to reconstruct scenes of life in the camp, and in 1947 published those in the book Breendonck – Bagnards et Bourreaux ("Breendonck – Slave Laborers and Hangmen").